"Right to Work" States

 The National Labor Relations Act (the Act) allows employers and unions to enter into "union security" clauses that require, as a condition of employment, employees to become members in good standing of the union.

 There are currently 25 states with "right to work" laws.
 In these states, employees cannot be required to become a member of a union as a condition of employment or pay dues to a union.
-On July 1, 2016, West Virginia will also become a "right to work" law became effective.
+On July 1, 2016, West Virginia's "right to work" law became effective.
 However, a court recently granted a preliminary injunction and temporarily suspended the new law.